osmandapp/web/main/docs/user/personal/tracks.md

 </Tabs>

-When a track is displayed on the map, a context menu appears when you tap on it.
+When a track is displayed on the map, a context menu appears when you tap it.
 For detailed information about each available option, see the [Tracks Context menu](../map/track-context-menu.md) article.
 Options:

 - Basic information showing distance, ascent and descent sections, descriptions and quick action buttons such as whether to show the track on the map, its appearance, points and whether to place the track for navigation.